 Grant Description:

-This project is a dropout prevention and college preparation program for Latinx youth and their parents in Texas.
-The program’s goal is to help youth enter higher education and then the workforce.
-Juntos builds resilience among Latinx teens and their families through parent involvement, life skills development, one-on-one coaching, and connections with caring adults.
-This is an evidence-based program with a curriculum for parents and teens fashioned around four wraparound components: (a) family engagement, (b) monthly individualized success coaching with each student by a local Juntos site coordinator, (c) after-school Juntos 4-H club meetings and activities, and (d) a week-long summer college experience.
-The focus will be on increasing the number of minority students pursuing enrollment in postsecondary education; being aware of college majors; and taking interest in science, technology, engineering, math, and agriculture careers.
-These goals will be met by improving student attendance and grades in school, increasing the sense of belonging among Latinx students and families in their schools and communities, increasing family engagement, increasing teens’ use of technology, increasing the percentage of Latinx students graduating and attending higher education, and increasing the Juntos Program’s long-term sustainability.
+This evidence-based program includes a curriculum for parents and teens built around four wraparound components: (a) family engagement, (b) monthly individualized success coaching with each student by a local Juntos site coordinator, (c) after-school Juntos 4-H club meetings and activities, and (d) a week-long summer college experience.
+The focus is on increasing the number of students pursuing postsecondary education; exploring college majors; and developing interest in science, technology, engineering, math, and agriculture careers.

 Contact(s):